kik369/docker-web-interface/README.md

 ### Component Interaction

 The frontend communicates with the backend through REST APIs and WebSocket connections.
-The backend interfaces with Docker's API to collect container information, manage images, and collect metrics, with comprehensive logging of all operations and requests.
+The backend interfaces with Docker's API to collect container information, manage images, and collect metrics.
+All operations and requests are comprehensively logged with unique request IDs for enhanced traceability.

 The UI maintains state persistence for:

+-   Active tab selection across sessions
 -   Docker Compose application groups (expanded/collapsed state)
 -   Container log views (open/closed state)
 -   Log content updates in real-time via WebSocket